Small Apartment Furniture Checklist: Space-Saving Essentials

 Wall-mounted shelves, over-door organizers, and tall bookcases utilize often-wasted vertical space.
 Plan to use walls up to 8 feet high for storage and display.

-Expert tip: Purchase larger, multi-functional pieces first (sofa bed, dining table, storage bed), then fill in with smaller accessories and décor items.
+👉 Pro Tip: Purchase larger, multi-functional pieces first (sofa bed, dining table, storage bed), then fill in with smaller accessories and décor items.
+This prevents over-spending on decorative pieces before your core apartment furniture essentials are in place.

 Pros & Cons of Common Small Apartment Furniture